-This is done by modifying the VENDOR property in LicenceFile.lic as follows:
+To do so, you must modify the VENDOR property in LicenceFile.lic as follows:

 VENDOR fotoware PORT=8001

 The vendor daemon port needs to be different from the service port.
 Having made the change in the license file you need to restart the license server.
-Also make sure to open the port in the firewall as required to allow client-server communications.
+Also, make sure to open the port in the firewall as required to allow client-server communications.

 Configuring clients to access the license server

-It is necessary to configure the client computers to access the license server by setting up an environment variable.
+You need to configure the client computers to access the license server by setting up an environment variable.